i-kiran/i-kiran.github.io/mentoring.md

   <h4>Mentoring</h4>

   <p>
-  I am always eager to collaborate with <strong>curious and self-motivated students</strong> who are excited about exploring open-ended questions in <strong>AI, Information Retrieval, and Responsible Machine Learning</strong>.
-I see mentorship as a space for shared growth — one that blends critical thinking, creativity, and care — and I actively welcome students who are eager to push boundaries, challenge assumptions, and learn by building.
+  I am always eager to collaborate with curious and self-motivated students who are excited about pushing the boundaries of personalization and proactivity.
   </p>

   <p>